yl25946/courses-data/README.md

 - let tantivy run the search clientside

 To get an idea of the interface, feel free to browse the docs (`cargo doc --no-deps --open`).
-We will also eventually have some examples.
-See a temporary example with `cargo run --example someexample`.
+Also, see the example at [.examples/cli.rs](./examples/cli.rs).

 See [CONTRIBUTING.md](./CONTRIBUTING.md) for developer standards.